-This cauliflower & chickpea curry is a deliciously fragrant veg-packed vegan dish that’s quick & easy to make.
+This chickpea and cauliflower curry is a deliciously fragrant veg-packed vegan dish that’s quick & easy to make.
 Adjust the heat levels easily to suit your family’s taste.

 Are there any foods you enjoy but rarely make, because no-one else can agree about them?
 That’s what it’s like with curry in our house.
 Kipper will only eat the tamest, mildest version, while DH wants it to blow his socks off, and I’m probably somewhere in the middle.